 Conflicting recommendations around sensory issues

 The demands posed by different sensory issues may be contradictory.
-Most of those conflicts are rather obvious, so we’ll discuss just two examples.
+Most of those conflicts are rather obvious, so we’ll discuss just a few examples.

 Roughly finished walls absorb sounds better, so they are to be preferred from the point of view of noise reduction.
 (Among others recommendation 76, Muted reverberation at school.)